For everyone that is jealous of your friends with their fancy spiralizers, making lots of zucchini noodles…

 - Top with more zucchini strips and tomato sauce, and then sprinkle the mozzarella cheese on top.

-- Bake in an oven at 350 for about 35 minutes, or until the cheese on top begins to brown.
+- Bake for 35 minutes, or until the cheese on top begins to brown.

 It’s best to let sit for a few minutes to cool, and then serve!
 This made enough for 6 people, so Alex and I will be enjoying quite a bit of leftovers.
 Keep in mind, this is also a super cheap dinner idea!